Marketing Strategies For HR Consulting That Actually Work

 Utilize Video Marketing

 Video is becoming a major marketing tool, and it’s easier than ever to create your own content.
-Whether you host a live Q&A on LinkedIn or create short videos offering HR tips, video marketing builds a personal connection with your audience.
+In fact, 86% of businesses use video as a marketing tool, and 93% of marketers say it’s an essential part of their strategy.
+Whether you host a live Q&A on LinkedIn or create short videos offering HR tips, video marketing helps you build a personal connection with your audience, making your expertise more engaging and accessible.

-I was initially hesitant to get in front of the camera, but once I started posting short videos answering common HR questions, I saw an increase in engagement on social media.
+I was initially hesitant to get in front of the camera, but once I started posting short videos answering common HR questions, I saw an increase in engagement on social media, and it got easier over time.

 Network and Build Strategic Partnerships